JNP-Solutions/Slacken/README.md

 ### Running Slacken

 Minimal single-machine prerequisites:
 * [Spark](https://spark.apache.org/downloads.html) 3.5.0 or later (pre-built, for Scala 2.12.
 The Scala 2.13 version is not compatible.)
 It is sufficient to download and extract the Spark distribution somewhere.
 * 16 GB or more of RAM (32 GB or more recommended).
 * A fast SSD drive for temporary space is very helpful.
-The amount of space required depends on the size of the libraries.
+The amount of space required depends on the size of the libraries and samples.
 * As of December 2024, Spark supports Java 8/11/17.
 Java 23 is unsupported.
 Please refer to the Spark documentation.

 Set up the environment: